Population properties and multimessenger prospects of neutron star-black hole mergers following GWTC-3: Gravitational-wave-only analysis of NSBH population properties

 To account for the uncertainty in the EoS in our calculation of $\hat{M}_{\mathrm{rem}}$, we marginalize over the publicly released non-parametric EoS posterior samples~\citep{legred_isaac_2022_6502467} conditioned on data from gravitational-wave observations of binary neutron star mergers and radio and X-ray pulsar observations obtained by \cite{Legred:2021hdx}.
 We associate each mass and spin population hyperparameter posterior sample with an EoS sample, $\boldsymbol{\Lambda}_{\mathrm{EoS}}$, requiring that the critical mass in Eq.~\ref{eq:spin} for that EoS is greater than or equal to the value of $m_{\mathrm{NS},\max}$ for that hyperparameter sample, so that the maximum mass in the astrophysical population is within the maximum mass supported by that EoS.

 For each sample from $\boldsymbol{\Lambda} = (\boldsymbol{\Lambda}_{\mathrm{GW}}, \boldsymbol{\Lambda}_{\mathrm{EoS}})$, we reweight the simulated detected events used to calculate $\alpha(\boldsymbol{\Lambda}_{\mathrm{GW}})$ in Eq.~\ref{eq:hyper-like} by the implied population distribution.
-For the neutron star in each of the reweighted NSBH binaries, we calculate the radius and compactness given by the EoS defined by that $\boldsymbol{\Lambda}$ sample by interpolating the non-spinning mass-radius relation given in the \cite{legred_isaac_2022_6502467} dataset and then scaling to the spinning relation using Eqs.~\ref{eq:m_nonspinning}-\ref{eq:r_spinning}.
+For the neutron star in each of the reweighted NSBH binaries, we calculate the radius and compactness given by the EoS defined by that $\boldsymbol{\Lambda}$ sample by interpolating the non-spinning mass-radius relation given in the \cite{legred_isaac_2022_6502467} dataset.
 If a particular neutron star sample is above the maximum neutron star mass supported by that EoS, $m_{\mathrm{NS, crit}}$, we remove that sample from our population, which is by definition restricted only to valid NSBH systems.

 With the compactness calculated for each neutron star, we then calculate $\hat{M}_{\mathrm{rem}}$ for each of the binaries in the reweighted population.
-Because there is no universally accepted threshold for the remnant mass above which a NSBH merger will be electromagnetically bright (EM-bright), we report our results for the EM-bright fraction in terms of the fraction of GW-detectable sources for each $\boldsymbol{\Lambda}$ sample for which $\hat{M}_{\mathrm{rem}} \geq M_{\mathrm{rem, min}}$, with $M_{\mathrm{rem, min}} = 0, 10^{-2}, 10^{-1}~M_{\odot}$.
+Because there is no universally accepted threshold for the remnant mass above which a NSBH merger will be electromagnetically bright (EM-bright)\footnote{Precursor emission produced before the NSBH merger has also been studied as a potential electromagnetic counterpart, sourced either via magnetospheric interactions or neutron star tidal resonances~\citep[see, e.g.,][]{Fernandez:2016sbf}.
+We do not consider the possibility of such precursor emission in the formulation of our analysis.}, we report our results for the EM-bright fraction in terms of the fraction of GW-detectable sources for each $\boldsymbol{\Lambda}$ sample for which $\hat{M}_{\mathrm{rem}} \geq M_{\mathrm{rem, min}}$, with $M_{\mathrm{rem, min}} = 0, 10^{-2}, 10^{-1}~M_{\odot}$.
 By reweighting the simulated detected events, we are quantifying $f_{\text{EM-bright}}$ for the population of NSBH mergers detectable in gravitational waves rather than the underlying astrophysical population.